rancher/rancher-docs/versioned_docs/version-2.8/how-to-guides/new-user-guides/kubernetes-clusters-in-rancher-setup/set-up-cloud-providers/amazon.md

 ### Using Out-of-tree AWS Cloud Provider for RKE2

-1. [Node name conventions and other prerequisities ](https://cloud-provider-aws.sigs.k8s.io/prerequisites/) must be followed so that the cloud provider can find the instance.
+1. [Node name conventions and other prerequisites](https://cloud-provider-aws.sigs.k8s.io/prerequisites/) must be followed for cloud provider to find the instance correctly.

 2. Rancher managed RKE2/K3s clusters don't support configuring `providerID`.
 However, the engine will set the node name correctly if the following configuration is set on the provisioning cluster object: